 Directions for Canning Baked Beans

-- Line up clean jars, lids, and rings on your work area.
+- Line up serialized quart or pint jars, lids, and rings on your work area

-- Wipe rim of the first jar with a clean, damp cloth to make sure it’s clean of debri.
-Place lid and ring ontop, screwing the ring down firmly.
+- Wipe rim of the first jar with a clean, damp cloth to make sure it’s clean of debris.
+Place lid and ring on top, screwing the ring down firmly

-- Place your filled and capped jars in the canner, doing your best to make sure they’re not touching (but not stressing if they do), and heat over medium-high heat.
+- Place prepared jars of beans in the canner doing your best to make sure they’re not touching, place lid on with pressure valve open and heat over medium-high heat.

-- Once a steady stream of steam begins to escape the pressure valve (which doesn’t yet have the pressure weights covering it), set the timer for ten minutes.
+- Once a steady stream of steam begins to escape the pressure valve set the timer for ten minutes.

-- After the ten minutes are up, put the weights on, and heat it up until it reaches ten pounds of pressure, or the weight starts jiggling depending on your canner.
+- After the ten minutes are up, put the weight on, and heat it up until it reaches ten pounds of pressure, or the weight starts jiggling depending on your canner.

 - Turn off heat, and let the canner cool.